volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 </MyParent>
 ```

-Old `MyComponent` will be destroyed and **destroy** lifecycle hook will be executed and a new one will be re-mounted executing **mount** hook even though nothing related to it has changed.
+The old `MyComponent` will be **unmounted** and a new one will be **mounted**, although nothing has changed.

-If there were any more child components, they all would also be destroyed and re-mounted.
+If there were any othe child components, they too would all also be destroyed and re-mounted.

-When the DOM elements have the same type, React goes through their attributes and only updates the changed ones:
+If the DOM elements are of the same type, React goes through their attributes and updates pnly the changed ones:

 ```jsx
 <div className="parent" />